B13rg/locallhost/docs/cmd/locallhost.md

 ### Synopsis

-Start a server on a configured port that returns info about https requests.
+Start a server on a configured port that returns info about http requests.

 ```
 locallhost [flags]